Donaldson (NYSE:DCI) Issues FY 2022 Earnings Guidance

-Donaldson (NYSE:DCI) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $2.500-$2.660 for the period, compared to the Thomson Reuters consensus estimate of $2.680.
+Donaldson (NYSE:DCI) updated its FY 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of $2.500-$2.660 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.680.
 The company issued revenue guidance of $3.00 billion-$3.14 billion, compared to the consensus revenue estimate of $3.12 billion.

-Donaldson (NYSE:DCI) last announced its quarterly earnings data on Wednesday, September 1st.
-The industrial products company reported $0.66 EPS for the quarter, meeting the consensus estimate of $0.66.
-The business had revenue of $773.10 million during the quarter, compared to analyst estimates of $769.69 million.
-Donaldson had a return on equity of 26.93% and a net margin of 10.05%.
-The company’s revenue for the quarter was up 25.2% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.50 earnings per share.
-On average, analysts expect that Donaldson will post 2.69 EPS for the current fiscal year.

-Several equities analysts have recently issued reports on DCI shares.
-Morgan Stanley lowered their price target on Donaldson from $79.00 to $75.00 and set an overweight rating for the company in a research report on Friday, September 3rd.
-Robert W. Baird lifted their target price on shares of Donaldson from $71.00 to $73.00 and gave the stock an outperform rating in a research report on Friday, September 3rd.
+A number of equities analysts recently issued reports on the company.
+Robert W. Baird raised their price target on Donaldson from $71.00 to $73.00 and gave the stock an outperform rating in a report on Friday, September 3rd.
+Morgan Stanley lowered their price target on Donaldson from $79.00 to $75.00 and set an overweight rating on the stock in a report on Friday, September 3rd.
 Finally, Zacks Investment Research raised Donaldson from a hold rating to a buy rating and set a $68.00 price target on the stock in a report on Friday, July 9th.

 Donaldson Co, Inc engages in the manufacture of filtration systems and replacement parts.
 It operates through the following segments: Engine Products and Industrial Products.
 The Engine Products segment includes replacement filters for both air and liquid filtration applications, air filtration systems, liquid filtration systems for fuel, lube and hydraulic applications, and exhaust and emissions systems.